Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Introduction

-We validated the above mentioned modifications on a driver anomaly detection (DAD) dataset \cite{kopuklu2021driver}.
-This dataset was collected from a driving simulator comprising of a training set ($25$ participants, $650$ minutes) and test set ($6$ participants, $133$ minutes) with different normal and anomalous driving behaviours captured through top and front fitted depth and IR cameras.
+We validated the above mentioned modifications on a driver anomaly detection (DAD) dataset containing nine combinations of four data modalities -- top and front fitted depth and Infrared Radiation (IR) cameras inside a driver simulator \cite{kopuklu2021driver}, comprising of a training set ($25$ participants, $650$ minutes) and test set ($6$ participants, $133$ minutes) with different normal and anomalous driving behaviours captured through these cameras.
 The majority of the anomalous behaviours in the test set are not present in the training set.
-We further manually annotated the videos to fine tune the labels in this dataset.
-Our modified contrastive loss function, together with projection head and manual labelling improved results on $7$ out of $9$ camera modalities by $3.12\%$ to $8.91\%$.
+Our two-fold contribution is, (i) the proposed contrastive loss function and (ii) utilizing the entire network, including the projection head, in the test phase that improved results on six out of nine camera modalities by $4.23\%$ to $8.91\%$.